10 Jun 20 Things to know before traveling to Kenya

 15. Places to stay

-Here you can find places I stayed at as well as ones recommended by friends.
+Here you can find places I stayed at as well as ones recommended by friends and Kenyan locals alike.
 Please bear in mind that especially in Nairobi and Mombasa it is really difficult to find good budget places.

 - Kilifi: Distant Relatives

-- Massai Mara: Mara Explorers Camp and Backpackers
+- Masai Mara: Mara Explorers Camp and Backpackers

 - Nairobi: Milimani Backpackers